Heikin Ashi Explained

 Finally, at candlestick #14, the standard chart shows a small bearish candle.
 The Heikin Ashi chart however shows something completely different.
 It’s showing a strong bullish candlestick – because it’s incorporating some of the strength of the bullish candle just before it.

 So what does all of this add up to?
 The Heikin Ashi system is averaging out some of the price changes because it is combining information from the past.
-Standard candlesticks only incorporate information from the current time interval.
+Remember that standard candlesticks only incorporate information from the current time interval.

 Heikin Ashi charts are useful for short term trend trading strategies.
 In forex, this makes them a popular choice for scalpers, swing traders, and day traders.
 All of which are trying to locate short but profitable trends.